 We don’t (often) have too many starchy foods on one plate, but I could not resist in making a potato salad as a side dish (one of Berto’s favourite salads … and we are celebrating after all!)

 And what would a celebration be, without dessert?
 We both love baked puddings and as winter is approaching here in South Africa, I could think of no better pudding than a hot one.
-We’ve decided on ‘Jan Ellis’ pudding.
+The choice fell on ‘Jan Ellis’ pudding.
 Jan Ellis pudding is a South African dessert named after a much-loved rugby player (Jan Ellis).
 It is a baked pudding and drenched in a delicious syrup, served warm from the oven with either custard or ice-cream.

 Family visit over the weekend in Cape Town:

-Since Cape Town is relatively close to us, we’ve taken the opportunity to visit family we haven’t seen for some time.
+Since Cape Town is relatively close to us, we took the opportunity to visit family we haven’t seen for some time.
 And how did they welcome us … with a braai of course!

 They’ve prepared a snack we have not made before … jalapeno poppers on the coals.
 I’m sure most of you would know these: Jalapeno peppers filled with cream cheese and covered with bacon.

-We’ve also brought a chicken flattie from home – this chicken takes any braai to the next level.
-The chicken was already marinated in a barbeque sauce and just had to be braaied to perfection – which was the case with our master braaiers – juicy and tasty!
+Back at home, we bought a chicken flattie at our local store – this chicken takes any braai to the next level.
+The chicken was already marinated in a barbeque sauce and just had to be braaied to perfection – which was the case with our braai master – it was juicy and tasty!

 Back home and no Sunday blues:

-After a great time with our family, we’ve had one last braai for the weekend back home.
-And no surprises here … we’ve started our braai with … ‘oepsies’ 😋.
+After a great time with our family, we drove back home the next day.
+We decided on one last braai for the weekend.
+And no surprises here … the braai started with … ‘oepsies’ 😋.

-I think you’ve seen by now that one can never have too many braais in a weekend 😁 … see you again at the next one!
+I think you know by now that one can never have too many braais during a weekend 😁 … see you again at the next one!